pluginpizza/uncomment/readme.txt

 Uncomment is designed to completely disable or hide all comments and commenting functionality on your WordPress site.
 There are no settings for enabling comments on specific posts or post types.

-= Does this plugin remove existing comments? =
+= Does this plugin delete existing comments from the database? =

-Uncomment does not remove any existing comments from the database.
+Uncomment does not delete any existing comments from the database.

 Note that Uncomment uses WordPress core hooks, filters and functions to automatically hide or disable any comments and comment-related elements.
 Your theme may be using its own custom functions and might still show existing comments with a post.